 Allow me to introduce ... myself

-We also advocate broad diversification, a buy-to-hold mentality, minimizing taxes and transaction costs, and adding savings to your portfolio on a regular basis.
+We also advocate diversifying broadly, using a buy-to-hold mentality, minimizing taxes and transaction costs, and adding savings to your portfolio on a regular basis.
 Taken together, we think this strategy will help you achieve your financial goals.
 If that catches your fancy, you can be my guest at Hidden Gems free for 30 days.
 Just click here for more information.

 This article was originally published on Sept.
 30, 2006, as "Join the Billionaire Boys Club."
 It has been updated.

 Tim Hanson does not own shares of any company mentioned.
-Tyco is an Inside Value choice.
+Tyco and CarMax are Inside Value choices.
 Costco, eBay, and Biogen are Stock Advisor choices.
 The Fool's disclosure policy assures you that no stocks were harmed in the writing of this article.